juxt/yada/dev/resources/user-manual.md

 你好世界!
 ```

-There is a lot more to content negotiation than this simple example can
+There's a lot more to content negotiation than this simple example can
 show.
 It is covered in depth in subsequent chapters.

 #### Summary